LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Results

 We trained \adeptir, a model focused on information retrieval (IR).
 We make this model publicly available under a permissive Apache~2.0 license.

-We assess the quality of our model on BEIR~\cite{beir}, an industry standard benchmark for IR systems.
+We assess its effectiveness on BEIR~\cite{beir}, an industry standard benchmark for IR systems.
 Table~\ref{tab:beir-results-main} reports our results on this benchmark, and Figure~\ref{fig:teaser} displays them graphically.
-We compare against \snowflakexs~ \cite{arctic_v1}, the current state-of-the-art for $\leq$30M parameters models, as well as other popular retrieval models, including SPLADE++ \cite{splade_v1} and ColBERT v2 \cite{colbert_v2}, although we note that these leverage larger (110M parameters) BERT models, and are thus hatched in Figure~\ref{fig:teaser}.
+We compare against \snowflakexs~\cite{arctic_v1}, the current state-of-the-art for $\leq$30M parameters models, as well as other popular retrieval models, including SPLADE++~\cite{splade_v1} and ColBERT v2 \cite{colbert_v2}, although we note that these leverage larger (110M parameters) BERT models, and are thus hatched in Figure~\ref{fig:teaser}.
 We also include baseline BM25~\cite{bm25_benchmark} scores.
-The last row reports the scores of \snowflakem~\cite{arctic_v1}, the teacher model \adeptir~was distilled from.
+The last row reports the scores of \snowflakem~\cite{arctic_v1}, the teacher model \adeptir{} was distilled from.
 This teacher model was chosen for its strong IR performance at its size.

 Scores in the table are bold and underlined when our models improve upon the best comparison methods.
 We further highlight in blue color scores for which asymmetric mode is an improvement over standard mode.